-2.2 Temperature Compensation
+2.3 Temperature Compensation

 Both the pressure and temperature output is compensated inside the microprocessor using coefficients programmed at the factory.
 All coefficients for these calculations are stored on an EEPROM in each of the four modules.
 In this way a module can be replaced without any programming.
-The user has access to the user gain (G_u) and offset (O_u) for each unit to allow for adjustment but does not have access to temperature correction coefficients which are programmed at the factory.
+The user has access to the user gain (Gu) and offset (Ou) for each unit to allow for adjustment but does not have access to temperature correction coefficients which are programmed at the factory.
 The offset and gain can be changed using the SLope and OFfset command.
-The UNits command automatically adjusts the full scale value to reflect the difference between PSI and Bar (see section 4.6.
+The UNits command automatically adjusts the full scale value to reflect the difference between PSI and Bar.

-2.3 Pressure Output
+2.4 Pressure Output